Vichy France: Foreign relations

-Vichy France in 1940-1942 was recognised by most Axis and neutral powers, as well as the United States and the Soviet Union.
-During the war, Vichy France conducted military actions against armed incursions from Axis and Allied belligerents and was an example of armed neutrality.
-The most important such action was the scuttling of the French fleet in Toulon on 27 November 1942 to prevent its capture by the Axis.
+Relations with America

 Washington at first granted Vichy full diplomatic recognition, sending Admiral William D. Leahy as American ambassador.
 US President Franklin D. Roosevelt and Secretary of State Cordell Hull hoped to use American influence to encourage elements in the Vichy government opposed to military collaboration with Germany.
 Washington also hoped to encourage Vichy to resist German war demands, such as for air bases in French-mandated Syria or moving war supplies through French territories in North Africa.
 The US position was essentially that unless explicitly required by the armistice terms, France should take no action that could adversely affect Allied efforts in the war.

 The US position towards Vichy France and de Gaulle was especially hesitant and inconsistent.
 Roosevelt disliked de Gaulle and regarded him as an "apprentice dictator".
 The Americans first tried to support General Maxime Weygand, general delegate of Vichy for Africa until December 1941.
 After the first choice had failed, they turned to Henri Giraud shortly before the landing in North Africa on 8 November 1942.
 Finally, after Admiral François Darlan's turn towards the Free Forces (he had been prime minister from February 1941 to April 1942) they played him against de Gaulle.

 US General Mark W. Clark of the combined Allied command made Darlan sign on 22 November 1942 a treaty putting "North Africa at the disposition of the Americans" and making France "a vassal country".
 Washington then imagined, between 1941 and 1942, a protectorate status for France, which would be submitted after the Liberation to an Allied Military Government of Occupied Territories (AMGOT) like Germany.
 After the assassination of Darlan on 24 December 1942, the Americans turned again towards Giraud to whom had rallied Maurice Couve de Murville, who had financial responsibilities in Vichy, and Lemaigre-Dubreuil, a former member of La Cagoule and entrepreneur, as well as Alfred Pose, general director of the Banque nationale pour le commerce et l'industrie (National Bank for Trade and Industry).